PengfeiRen96/DSF/README.md

 <img src="S1-introduction.jpg" width = 900 align=middle>

 ## Comparison with annotations from ICVL and MSRA datasets
-Compared with semi-automatic annotation methods, our self-supervised method can generate more accurate and robust hand poses and hand models
+Compared with semi-automatic annotation methods, our self-supervised method can generate more accurate and robust 3D hand pose and hand mesh.

 ![demo1](pic/ICVL.gif)